Biblical Answer

 Can a single act of selflessness spark a chain reaction of good deeds when I'm feeling hopeless?

-A Single Act of Selflessness: Sparking a Chain Reaction of Good Deeds
+Can a Single Act of Selflessness Spark a Chain Reaction of Good Deeds?

 Ask a new question and get AI Christian answers instantly.